Harmonizing Generalization and Specialization: Uncertainty-Informed Collaborative Learning for Semi-supervised Medical Image Segmentation: Experiments

 \subsubsection{{Discriminability}}

 {The discriminative power of uncertainty is measured using the area under the ROC curve (AUROC), which quantifies how well uncertainty distinguishes between correct and incorrect predictions.
-Higher AUROC indicates stronger correlation between uncertainty and voxel-wise error.} As shown in Fig.~\ref{fig:auroc}, UnCoL achieves the {highest AUROC} on OASIS (0.995) and Pancreas-CT (0.982), and performs competitively on ImageTBAD (0.939). {The relatively lower AUROC on ImageTBAD is consistent with the presence of domain shifts and complex anatomical variations.
-Nonetheless, UnCoL still achieves the best Dice and boundary metrics on this dataset (Table~\ref{tab:tbad}), indicating that uncertainty estimation remains reliable even in challenging settings.
-Overall, these results suggest that our dual-teacher framework improves both segmentation accuracy and the discriminative capacity of uncertainty.}
+Higher AUROC indicates stronger correlation between uncertainty and voxel-wise error.} As shown in Fig.~\ref{fig:auroc}, UnCoL achieves the {highest AUROC} on OASIS (0.995) and Pancreas-CT (0.982), and performs competitively on ImageTBAD (0.939). {The relatively lower AUROC on ImageTBAD is consistent with domain shifts and complex anatomical variations.
+Nonetheless, UnCoL still achieves the best Dice and boundary metrics on this dataset (Table~\ref{tab:tbad}), indicating that uncertainty estimation remains reliable under challenging conditions.
+Overall, these results show that our dual-teacher framework improves both segmentation accuracy and uncertainty discriminability.}